-For 34 years, Emmy award winning photographer and producer Art Howard has helped viewers experience life through images from 50 countries and 7 continents.
-A native North Carolinian, he has followed the researchers aboard 7 deep sea missions, documenting the excitement and challenges of offshore reef exploration.
-Art will use the latest video technology, to bring viewers as close as possible to life at sea from the surface to depths of 3000 feet, capturing both the scientists and the life they seek to understand.
+For 34 years, Emmy-award winning photographer and producer Art Howard has helped viewers experience life through images from 50 countries and seven continents.
+A native North Carolinian, he has followed researchers aboard multiple deep-sea missions, documenting the excitement and challenges of offshore reef exploration.
+Art will use the latest video technology to bring viewers as close as possible to life at sea from the surface to depths of 3,000 feet, capturing both the scientists and the life they seek to understand.
 Howard has spent the last 11 years independently producing media for the North Carolina Museum of Natural Sciences.

 Dr. Irion received his Ph.D. from The University of Texas in 1990 and has 40 years of experience in underwater archaeology, participating in or directing archaeological expeditions in England, Mexico, Belize, Turkey, Italy, Puerto Rico, and throughout the United States.
 Prior to joining BOEM in 1995, Jack served as a private consulting marine archaeologist to both industry and government agencies.
 His work has resulted in the discovery and documentation of numerous historic sites and shipwrecks.
 Since joining BOEM, Dr. Irion has directed the documentation of several historic shipwrecks on the Outer Continental Shelf.
 These have included the Civil War gunboat U.S.S.
 Hatteras and the 19th century coastal steamers New York and Josephine, the latter of which was added to the National Register of Historic Places in 2000.
 Most recently, Jack has developed and participated in deepwater archaeological investigations of vessel casualties of World War II and the archaeological investigation and recovery of an early 19th century shipwreck in over 4,000 feet of water.